Enhance and Document Your Teaching Practices and Goals

 - Class observation: While serving as an AI, graduate students need to have a class observation and feedback session with a consultant from the McGraw Center.
 This should be within the first nine weeks of the semester.
 Normally, this class observation will include videotaping for personal use and reflection.
 Postdocs are encouraged to find an opportunity to guest precept or lecture by coordinating with friends or colleagues in their department, and the required class visit can take place during this teaching opportunity.

 - Five pedagogy workshops: In no particular order, graduate students and postdocs are required to participate in at least five structured pedagogy programs sponsored by the McGraw Center.
-One of the five required programs may be in an academic department or other campus units, such as the Princeton Writing Program or the Council on Science and Technology.
+One of the five required programs may, with McGraw approval, be in an academic department or the Council on Science and Technology.
 See our Pedagogy and Professional Development Workshops page for sessions that are related to the Teaching Transcript Program.

 - Written teaching statement and syllabus: Graduate students and postdocs are also required to complete a statement of teaching philosophy and an original syllabus for an introductory or lower-level disciplinary course.
 These documents are submitted to the teaching transcript program using the Submit Teaching Statement and Syllabus form and reviewed in a consultation.
 Documents should then be updated with suggested material, and go through a final review.
 We recommend that you read our web pages and FAQs on writing teaching statements as you write or revise your materials.